 How is your garden growing?
-Are you harvesting a lot right now, or counting the days like us?
+Are you planning on preserving a lot?